 Do I Qualify for Home Health?

-For Medicare beneficiaries a few criteria must be met for home health care services to be covered:
+For Medicare beneficiaries, a few specific criteria must be met for home health care services to be covered:

 2. A patient must be under the care of a physician: your physician determines what skilled services (Nursing, Therapy, Social Work) you might benefit from and order home health care.
 Your physician will periodically review your home health care plan.

-Medicare beneficiaries have an opportunity to receive skilled care at their residence if they meet the above criteria.
+Medicare beneficiaries have an opportunity to receive skilled care at their residence if they meet the above criteria, but understanding all your options can help ensure you receive the most appropriate care for your individual needs.

 Previous